Your Guide to Parc Monceau Paris

 - Manège du Parc Monceau: A traditional merry-go-round in the Parc where kids can ride horses, a Nautilus vessel, a firetruck, and a tram.
 (See the full list of carousels in Paris here.)

-- Musée Nissim de Camondo: The museum follows one of the saddest stories of Paris where a wealthy Jewish family collected prestigious art and treasured French decorative art of the 18th century only to have it all destroyed during the World Wars.
+- Musée Nissim de Camondo: The museum tells one of Paris's saddest stories: a wealthy Jewish family collected prestigious art and treasured 18th-century French decorative art, only to have it all destroyed during the World Wars.
+Please note that the museum is currently closed for a major renovation and is expected to reopen later this decade, so do check ahead before you plan a visit.
 Address: 63 Rue de Monceau.

 - Musée Jacquemart André: A Belle Epoque mansion that highlights the fairytale-like life of an art-loving couple who collected rare pieces of art from all over the world.
 The private art collection highlights 19th-century Parisian life.
+It reopened in September 2024 after a full year of renovations, so it looks lovelier than ever.
 Address: 158 Bd Haussmann.

 - Musée Cernuschi: A mansion built to hold the art treasures collected by a wealthy Italian banker as he traveled across Asia, the museum is now home to rare ancient bronze sculptures from China, Japan, Korea, and Vietnam.
+Best of all, the permanent collection is free to visit and open Tuesday through Sunday from 10 am to 6 pm.
 Address: 7 Av.
 Velasquez.

-- Hôtel Menier: The 8th arrondissement is home to a number of private mansions (known as hôtels particuliers) from the 18th and 19th centuries.
-Hôtel Menier, the home of a chocolatier, is one such historical landmark equipped with a beautiful facade and a courtyard.
+- Hôtel Menier: The 8th arrondissement is home to several private mansions (known as hôtels particuliers) dating from the 18th and 19th centuries.
+Hôtel Menier, the home of a chocolatier, is one such historical landmark, featuring a beautiful facade and a courtyard.
 Address: 5 Av.
 Van Dyck.

 - Pierre Hermé Paris: The beloved chef has a pastry shop on Boulevard Malesherbes, serving delicious macarons, pastries, and chocolate.
 Address: 89 Bd Malesherbes.